Advertisement

 5. Nonante

 Sadly, this is not used in France and you're stuck with the cumbersome quatre-vingt-dix.
 The practical Swiss have decided that some of France's famously more outlandish numbering systems soixante dix, quatre-vingt, quatre-vingt-dix (70, 80 and 90) should be replaced with septante, huitante and nonante.
-In some parts of Belgium these are used too but not in France.
-So if you're based here you're stuck with puzzling out that 'four twenties, ten eight' means 98.

 6. Mobile multifonction

 This is another one courtesy of the Academie Française.
-The French language enthusiasts are so concerned about the possible erosion of the French language by a flood of techy new words from America that they've recently devoted quite a lot of time to coming up with French translations for popular tech gadgets and systems.
+The French language enthusiasts are so concerned about the possible erosion of the French language by a flood of new tech words from America that they've recently devoted quite a lot of time to coming up with French translations for popular tech gadgets and systems.
 This is a translation of 'smartphone' that has never quite caught on.

 7. Courriel